bobvan/micropython-stubs/docs/22_vscode.md

 ### Select the correct Python environment.
-If you have created a `venv` make sure to also select it in VSCode using `F1, >Python: select interpreter` or the UX
+If you have created a `venv` make sure to also select it in VS Code using `F1, >Python: select interpreter` or the UX

 ![](https://raw.githubusercontent.com/microsoft/vscode-python/main/images/InterpreterSelectionZoom.gif)